 The Data Policy Committee in CODATA’s Strategy

 CODATA has a distinctive role in contributing to the developments needed if the international science community and its national components are effectively to exploit the data revolution.
-CODATA’s strategy has three components: data policy, data science and data education:
+CODATA’s strategy currently has three components: data policy, data science, and data education:

 The CODATA Data Policy Committee is one of the key instruments by which CODATA pursues its mission of promoting effective data policy and practice.
-A subsidiary task is to support the data education mission.
-To do this, the Data Policy Committee promotes the development and adoption of Open Data policies.
+A subsidiary task is to support the other strategic objectives of CODATA, especially its data education mission.

 Terms of Reference